moka-guys/dnanexus_gatk_variantannotator/README.md

 ## What does this app output?
 An annotated vcf

-### This App was created by Viapath Genomic Informatics section.
+### This App was created by Viapath Genome Informatics section.